robbrad/UKBinCollectionData/CONTRIBUTING.md

 file.

-Based on the [input.json](https://github.com/robbrad/UKBinCollectionData/blob/master/uk_bin_collection/tests/input.json), this does an actual live run against the council's site and validates if the returned data is JSON and conforms to a [JSON Schema](https://github.com/robbrad/UKBinCollectionData/tree/master/uk_bin_collection/tests/council_schemas) for that council.
+Based on the [input.json](https://github.com/robbrad/UKBinCollectionData/blob/master/uk_bin_collection/tests/input.json), this does an actual live run against the council's site and validates if the returned data is JSON and conforms to the common format [JSON Schema](https://github.com/robbrad/UKBinCollectionData/tree/master/uk_bin_collection/tests/output.schema).

 #### Running the Behave tests